Congrats on your pregnancy!! A lifetime of adventure is about to begin.

 There are also some perks by doing it in a weekday: parks are empty and there is an extra sweet calmness in the air.
 During Spring and Summer, when the days are longer, you can schedule a session on weekdays after work.
 We LOVE photographing during the Golden Hour, so a 6pm session on a Tuesday is super doable.

-Meanwhile, newborn sessions happen on weekdays.
-It always works since Mom just gave birth and Dad can usually take some paternity leave off work.
+Meanwhile, newborn sessions always happen on weekdays.
+It always works since Mom just gave birth and the other parent can usually take some leave off work.

 There is also an extra perk: if you have bigger kids, they can head off to daycare or school with Dad after we’ve captured some sweet family and siblings’ portraits while giving us some alone time with Mom and baby to get extra Mommy & Me shots or the baby with more props.